On-Call

 - We do 7 days of 8-hour shifts in a follow-the-sun style, based on your location.

-- After 10 minutes, if the alert has not been acknowledged, support management is alerted.
-After a further 5 minutes, everyone on the customer on-call rotation is alerted.
+- After 10 minutes, if the alert has not been acknowledged, the support manager on call will be alerted.
+After a further 5 minutes, senior support leadership from all 3 regions will be alerted.

 - All tickets that are raised as emergencies will receive the emergency SLA.
-The on-call engineer’s first action will be to determine if the situation qualifies as an emergency and work with the customer to find the best path forward.
+The on-call engineer’s first action will be to triage the emergency request and work with the customer to find the best path forward.

 - After 30 minutes, if the customer has not responded to our initial contact with them, let them know that the emergency ticket will be closed and that you are opening a normal priority ticket on their behalf.
 Also let them know that they are welcome to open a new emergency ticket if necessary.